gabble-au/gabble-au/index.md

 # Gabble Corrects 2024

-As a provision of the Gabble Charter, we annually chart minor gramatical transgressions across global media.
+As a provision of the Gabble Charter, we annually review minor gramatical transgressions across global media.

 Our 2024 report was broadcast on Channel 31 on Christmas Day 2024.